 - Turn halfway: Don't forget to shake your basket or flip the corn halfway for even roasting of the corn.

-- Adjust air frying time: Since air fryers differ from each other, adjust the cook time towards the end to reach your preferred doneness.
-Mine usually take 10-12 minutes.
+- Adjust air frying time: Since air fryer cooking times may vary with different models, adjust the cook time towards the end to reach your preferred doneness.
+Mine usually takes 10-12 minutes.